 One way to make sure everyone feels safe and included is to include pronoun sharing as part of introductory meetings.

-This means inviting everyone to share their pronouns at the beginning of the meeting, especially if you don't know everyone's preferred pronouns.
+This means inviting everyone to share their pronouns if they feel comfortable, but it's also perfectly fine if someone chooses not to share.
 It's a simple step you can take to create a more open and accepting environment for everyone.

 Create Consequences for Intentional Misgendering